 I was so tired of hearing a collective groan from my students wshen it was time for writing.
 I thought there had to be simple solutions out there for how to motivate students to write.

 Where I saw the struggle, frustration, and dislike for writing emerge from my students was when they were expected to write on their own in a journal or writer’s notebook.
-Unfortunately, this was DAILY so I needed to find a solution.
+Unfortunately, this was something we worked on daily so I needed to find a solution (and quickly).

-Knowing how well they did with Paragraph of the Week, it seemed the problem for many wasn’t the process of writing, but rather getting started and coming up with quality topics and ideas to write about.
+My students did really well with the paragraph of the week activities and seasonal writing assessments we did, so it seemed like the problem wasn’t the process of writing.
+Instead, it seemed students struggled with getting started and coming up with quality topics and ideas to write about.

 One thing that helped tremendously was an activity we did at the start of each new school year which had the students brainstorm a list of topics to keep in their writer’s notebook.
 This was a great resource for them throughout the year, served me well as part of my emergency sub plans, and reinforced the concept of writing about “small seeds” or “tiny ideas.”